din3shn/din3shn.github.io/README.md

 # Welcome to my Data Analytics Portfolio. 👋

-I'm a Data Analyst with a passion for turning data into actionable insights.
-I'm skilled in SQL, Excel, Power BI, and Tableau.
-Here, you'll find projects utilizing various tools to clean, analyze, and visualize data.
-Looking for entry-level opporunities that require my skills and would help me learn and grow.
+This portfolio is a compilation of projects that showcase my skills and expertise in data analysis.
+Each project demonstrates my ability to extract, clean, and analyze data using various tools such as SQL, Excel, Power BI, and Tableau.

+The projects cover a wide range of domains and present a comprehensive view of my analytical abilities.
+They highlight my proficiency in deriving meaningful insights from data and translating these insights into actionable business strategies.

+Feel free to explore the projects and reach out if you have any questions or feedback.
+I’m always open to collaboration and learning opportunities.
+Looking for entry-level data roles.

+Thank you for visiting my portfolio!

 ## 🧰 Skills